-In an analysis of the profile of execution of instructions at the level of clock cycle, most frequently used instructions are:
+The profile is collected from running the benchmark programs in Chapter 6 (Table 6.3).
+In an analysis of the profile of execution of instructions (Fig. 7.1), most frequently used instructions are:

-'''

-get, lit, ld, add, put, ldx, jt, lt, jf
+get, lit, ld, add, put, ldx, jt, lt, jf.

-'''